Cognigy/Documentation/docs/live-agent/conversation/overview.md

 ## Conversation Assignment Statuses

-When a conversation appears in the Live Agent status in the `Open` status, the conversation can have one of the following assignment statuses:
+A conversation with `Open` status in Live Agent can have one of the following assignment statuses:

 - **Unassigned** — a conversation is not assigned to a human agent.
-- **Assigned** — a conversation is assigned to a human agent either [manually](../conversation/conversation-routing/manual-mode.md) or [automatically](../conversation/conversation-routing/automatic-mode.md).
+- **Assigned** — a conversation is assigned to a human agent.
+The assignment occurs either [manually](../conversation/conversation-routing/manual-mode.md) or [automatically](../conversation/conversation-routing/automatic-mode.md).

 ## Conversation Details